Shashankss1205/ML4SCI/Diffusion Models (Specific Test 4)/Readme.md

 ## Working Methodology:

 Implementing a DDPM model is simple.
-We define a model that takes two inputs: Images and the randomly sampled time steps.
+I define a model that takes two inputs: Images and the randomly sampled time steps.
 At each training step, we perform the following operations to train our model:

 1) Sample random noise to be added to the inputs.
 2) Apply the forward process to diffuse the inputs with the sampled noise.
-3) Your model takes these noisy samples as inputs and outputs the noise prediction for each time step.
+3) The model takes these noisy samples as inputs and outputs the noise prediction for each time step.
-4) Given true noise and predicted noise, we calculate the loss values
+4) Given true noise and predicted noise, the loss values are calculated
-5) We then calculate the gradients and update the model weights.
+5) The gradients are calculated and the model weights updated.

 ## Evaluation Metrics: